FAUSTMANNSTEF/Home-Centralised-IoT-Control-Center/backend/README.md

 ## Future Possible Improvements

+- Add Pytest
 - Add **error handling** for unreachable/offline devices.
+- Add a **refresh/discover endpoint** to detect and add new devices dynamically while the server is running.(kind of solves a big part of the error handling)
 - Implement a **list all devices** endpoint (`GET /devices`) so the frontend can dynamically display all devices.
 - Add a **refresh/discover endpoint** to detect and add new devices dynamically while the server is running.(kind of solves a big part of the error handling)
 - Device authentication with IOTA